-Unlike the comparatively niche audiences of text, exhibitions and art, the curator of research is interested in exploring tools and outputs which have universal appeal and borderless reach – and comedy ticks both those boxes.
-We all like to laugh.
+Unlike the comparatively niche audiences of text, exhibitions and art, those interested in curating research explore tools and outputs which have universal appeal and borderless reach.
+Comedy ticks both those boxes – we all like to laugh.

 “Pain is knowledge rushing in to fill a gap” – Jerry Seinfeld

-We might say comedy has undergone an educational (or even journalistic) turn in the past two decades driven by American TV shows (The Daily Show, 1996-, Last Week Tonight, 2014- and Patriot Act, 2018-) satirising the news with some journalistic rigor of their own.
+We might say comedy has undergone an educational (or even journalistic) turn in the past two decades driven in part by American TV shows (The Daily Show, 1996-, Last Week Tonight, 2014- and Patriot Act, 2018-) satirising the news with some journalistic rigor of their own.
 The most watched TED talk of all time is Sir Ken Robinson (TED, 2006) talking about education systems with no visual aids.
-It feels like a series of anecdotes in a stand-up comedy routine.
-John Leguizamo (Netflix, 2018) takes the idea of the comedy lecture one step further with elements of theatre and performance beamed straight in to our living rooms.
+This alone doesn’t sound compelling, but a series of anecdotes delivered in a well shaped stand-up routine is charming, demystifying and leaves you wanting more.
+John Leguizamo (Netflix, 2018) takes the idea of a comedy lecture one step further with elements of theatre and performance beamed straight in to our living rooms.

 Last Week Tonight (2014-) HBO [TV series] USA: CBS